DaoCloud/DaoCloud-docs/docs/en/docs/kairship/intro/features.md

 - **Observability**: Rich audit rules and metrics to improve observability.
 - **Practical Permissions**: Manage user access based on [workspaces](../../ghippo/user-guide/workspace/workspace.md).

-## MultiCloud Instances
+## Multicloud Instances

-- **Add MultiCloud Instances**: You can create an empty multicloud instance, and add clusters later as needed.
+- **Add Multicloud Instances**: You can create an empty multicloud instance, and add clusters later as needed.

 - **Check the instance list and search by instance name**.

     You can view all multicloud instances visible to the current user account, including CPU and memory usage, cluster status, versions, creation time, etc.

-- **Safe Delete**: MultiCloud instances cannot be deleted when there are still some clusters in it.
+- **Safe Delete**: Multicloud instances cannot be deleted when there are still some clusters in it.
   This is to avoid unintentional delete and ensure data security.

 ## Cluster Management